bpbpublications/High-performance-Algorithmic-Trading-using-Machine-Learning/README.md

-# HHigh-performance Algorithmic Trading using Machine Learning
+# High-performance Algorithmic Trading using Machine Learning
 High-performance Algorithmic Trading using Machine Learning, by BPB Publications